cosmos/cosmjs/packages/cli/README.md

 ## License

-This package is part of the cosmwasm-js repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/CosmWasm/cosmjs/blob/master/NOTICE) and [LICENSE](https://github.com/CosmWasm/cosmjs/blob/master/LICENSE)).
+This package is part of the cosmjs repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/CosmWasm/cosmjs/blob/master/NOTICE) and [LICENSE](https://github.com/CosmWasm/cosmjs/blob/master/LICENSE)).